-The Water Wheel and Mill
+The Mill Experience

 War Eagle Mill’s 18-foot undershot water wheel rotates when water from the War Eagle Creek strikes the paddles or blades at the bottom of the wheel.
-The force of the water’s movement drives the blades of the wheel, which rotates a turbine that drives the mill’s machinery.
+The force of the water’s movement pushes the blades of the wheel, which rotates a turbine that drives the mill’s machinery.
 This, in turn, allows the millstone to grind grain into flour.

 Our millstones work in pairs and are set vertically, one in front of the other.
 The front stone, called the runner stone, turns as the other stone, called the bed stone, remains stationary.
 As the runner stone turns, the miller feeds grain into the eye of the hole in the center of the stone.
-Grain moves between the grinding surfaces, is ground and exits the outside as flour.
+Grain moves between the grinding surfaces, is ground, and exits the outside as flour.

 To keep the stones in good order and quality of flour high, the stones are dressed regularly.
 A pair of millstones may take up to 20 hours to dress completely.
 War Eagle Mill’s quality, well-executed millstones produce nutritious organic and Non-GMO flour every day.